modin-project/modin/docs/installation.rst

 """""""""""""""""""""""""""""""""""""""

 With ``conda`` it is possible to install special version of Modin, part of Intel\ |reg| oneAPI AI Analytics Toolkit.
-This version of Modin powered by :doc:`OmniSci</UsingOmnisci/index>` backend that contains a bunch of optimizations for Intel hardware.
-All details can be found here_.
+This version of Modin powered by :doc:`OmniSci</UsingOmnisci/index>` engine that contains a bunch of optimizations for Intel hardware.
+All details can be found on `Intel Distribution of Modin`_ page.

 Installing from the GitHub master branch
 ----------------------------------------